Vikaspogu/blog/content/posts/kubernetes-home-cluster-traefik.md

 ### DNS and Routing

-- Add a DNS entry to point wildcard domain `*.home.vikaspogu.com` to dynamic IP
+- Add a DNS entry for the wildcard domain `*.home.vikaspogu.com` to point at the dynamic IP
 - Open ports `80` and `443` on router’s firewall

 At this point a short `dig` on domain should return your dynamic IP